 • Address sensitive and painful issues and turn these into acceptance

 • Address trauma and loss with empathic understanding

 • Create Life Story Books which are useful, valuable and represent the child.

 Who should attend?

 Therapeutic Life Story Work will greatly benefit those working with traumatised children and young people including: child protection workers, case workers/case managers in out of home care and youth justice, family support workers, behaviour support workers, counsellors and therapists, teachers and early childhood educators, social workers and psychologists.

-Participants will be required to attend 12 days of compulsory classroom training; conduct practical therapeutic life story work with an identified client; complete two written assignments; and give an oral presentation.
+Participants will be required to attend 12 days of compulsory classroom/online training; conduct practical therapeutic life story work with an identified client; complete two written assignments; and give an oral presentation.